Top 5 Audio Plugins We Cannot Live Without

-We’ve got one of the largest plug-in collections of any educational institution in Australia.
+We’ve got an amazing plugin collection on our Campus and in the Studios at 301.
 As such, we’ve got more than enough to choose from.
 Yet time and time again, we find ourselves returning to some of our fond favourites.
 We thought we’d take some time to explain what we love, and what our students love so much about these particular plug-ins.

 UAD Little Labs IBP